seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 **MOROCCO**
 Good fortune then!
-To make me blest or cursed’st among men.
+To make me blest or cursed'st among men.

 *Cornets, and exeunt*